1,000+ Opportunities

 Must be currently employed and have been employed for 1 year as faculty in the University System of Georgia, an institution subject to paragraph (10) of subsection (a) of Code Section 20-3-250.
 3, or Unit of the Technical College System of Georgia in a position that requires an advanced degree in professional nursing. to view the Information Sheet for the Nurse Faculty Loan Repayment Program.

-Based on current listing details, eligibility includes: Physicians, dentists, physician assistants, APRNs, behavioral health professionals, and nurse faculty who practice full-time in underserved rural Georgia counties with population 50,000 or less Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Physicians, PAs, APRNs, behavioral health providers, nurse faculty practicing in underserved Georgia counties.
+Confirm the full requirements in the official notice before applying.